Stephen-Seo/SimpleArchiver/file_format.md

 4. If this file is a symbolic link:
     1. 2 bytes is 16-bit unsigned integer "link target path" in big-endian.
     2. X bytes of link-target-path (length defined by previous value).
+5. If this file is NOT a symbolic link:
-5. 8 bytes 64-bit unsigned integer "size of filename in this archive file".
+    1. 8 bytes 64-bit unsigned integer "size of filename in this archive file".
-6. X bytes file data (length defined by previous value).
+    2. X bytes file data (length defined by previous value).